 While Venice is not exactly nearby, it is possible to take a day trip to the city from Barcelona.
 Several flights run between Barcelona and Venice, and the flight time is just over 2 hours.
 Once you arrive in Venice, you can explore the canals, visit St. Mark’s Basilica, and more.

 The bullring of Arenas de Barcelona

-The Parliament of Catalonia has declared bullfighting for illegal from the year 2012.
-This second largest bullring in Barcelona will now be converted into a shopping center.
+The Parliament of Catalonia has declared bullfighting illegal from the year 2012.
+This second-largest bullring in Barcelona will now be converted into a shopping center.

 Parc de Joan Miró

-In 1979 this has been the first of the large urban parks being built after the years of Franco.
-It has been named after one of the most famous sons of Barcelona, Joan Miró, whose 22 metre statue Woman and Bird (Dona i Ocell) is the most impressive skulpture of the parc.
+In 1979 this was the first of the large urban parks being built after the years of Franco.
+It has been named after one of the most famous sons of Barcelona, Joan Miró, whose 22-metre statue Woman and Bird (Dona i Ocell) is the most impressive sculpture of the parc.

 These twin towers mark the entrance from Placa Espanya to Avinguda de la Reina Maria Cristina.
-Architect Ramon Reventos y Farrarons designed the Venetian towers with an altitude of 47 metres.
+Architect Ramon Reventos y Farrarons designed the Venetian towers with an altitude of 47 meters.

 How to get to Placa Espanya?